aitoroses/floxide/docs/adrs/0037-fix-cargo-workspaces-version-command-options.md

 ## Context

-As part of our transition to using cargo-workspaces for managing versions and publishing (as documented in ADR-0033, ADR-0034, and ADR-0035), we encountered an issue with the `release_with_workspaces.sh` script.
-The script was using incompatible command-line options when calling `cargo workspaces version`.
+As part of our transition to using cargo-workspaces for managing versions and publishing (as documented in ADR-0033, ADR-0034, and ADR-0035), we encountered several issues with the `release_with_workspaces.sh` script and its integration with GitHub Actions workflows:

-Specifically, the script was using both `--no-git-commit` and `--allow-branch="*"` options together, which caused the following error:
+1. The script was using incompatible command-line options when calling `cargo workspaces version`.
+Specifically, it was using both `--no-git-commit` and `--allow-branch="*"` options together, which caused the following error:

 ```
 error: The argument '--no-git-commit' cannot be used with '--allow-branch <pattern>'